invoiceninja/invoiceninja.github.io/source/docs/basic-settings.md

 ### Enabled Modules

 Tick boxes here enable and disable entire modules for the company.
 Disabling a category or two like "Projects" and "Tasks" will remove them from the menu sidebar on the righthand-side and hide them and all their existing records, until you re-enable the module again.

+### Integrations

+* **Google Analytics Tracking ID** - Without needing to write in the code yourself, easily integrate analytics and ecommerce tracking on your domain by inserting your Google Analytics account tracking ID in this field.

 ### Security Settings